 During the 1980s a man named Nelson Nash found himself in a predicament.
 He had overextended himself on debt and was unable to build wealth thanks to the resulting interest and repayments.
 At the same time, he recognized that sometimes, to build wealth, you need to be able to borrow money.

-As a result, he struck upon what has now become known as the private family banking concept.
+As a result, he struck upon what has now become known as the private family banking concept, also referred to as infinite banking.
 A method where families can effectively become their own bank, build up wealth, pass it to future generations tax-free, and be able to borrow “from themselves” (from life insurance policies) at essentially no interest.
 We’ll get to how to do that in a bit.

 Over time, his ingenious method has become popularized through the publication of a book he wrote called: “Becoming Your Own Banker: Unlock the Infinite Banking Concept”.
 It is also known among his devotees as the ‘Nelson Nash book’.
 This book can be found on Amazon.com or from Barnes and Noble or through most other major booksellers.